Network of the Department of Government Efficiency: Ties

 Wired mapped four connections: Musk (roughly 40 DOGE members were tied to him), conservative lawyers, Trump, and Silicon Valley.
 ProPublica found 29 executive managers, 28 engineers, 16 investors, and 12 lawyers; more came from finance than any other field; it also found that most staffers are young (60% under 40) men (83% male) with limited government experience.
 Bloomberg found connections between DOGE members and either Musk or Thiel.

 At least 23 DOGE officials are making cuts at agencies that regulate where they previously worked.
 Many DOGE members made financial contributions to the Trump campaign.

-Involvement
+Actions

-Besides appearing in lists, DOGE affiliates were covered with specific news of their exploits.
+Besides appearing in lists, DOGE affiliates were covered with specific news of their actions.
 Five were named when NBC broke the news that DOGE transferred data out of the Department of Labor on February 13: Sam Beyda, Derek Geissler, Cole Killian, Adam Ramada and Jordan Wick.
-On June 16, the New York Times listed the key 8 DOGE official involved with SSA.
+On June 16, The New York Times listed the key 8 DOGE official involved with SSA.